Dongjie-Cheng/Dongjie-Cheng.github.io/_pages/about.md

 Introduction
 ======
 * I’m **Dongjie Cheng(程东杰)**, a Junior student at Sichuan University.
-As the top-ranked student in my grade majoring in Artificial Intelligence, I was honored with the **2023 China National Scholarship** for my academic excellence.
+As the top-ranked student in my grade majoring in Artificial Intelligence last year, I was honored with the **2023 China National Scholarship** for my academic excellence.
 * My research interests lie in emerging areas such as multimodal content generation, AI4Science and LLM (Large Language Models)-driven Retrieval-Augmented Generation (RAG).
 * Currently, I serve as a research assistant in **Dr. Kang Li**'s Lab at the **West China Hospital – Big Data Center**, where my contributions span several projects, including the evaluation and improvement of the Segment Anything Model (SAM), and exploring evaluation methods for T2i (text-to-image) generation.
 * I am dedicated to conducting and publishing high-quality research as a pivotal step towards strengthening my application for a PhD program in the fall of 2025.